 Previously on Star Trek: Voyager, the last Star Trek series to last a full seven seasons (so far) went off the air in 2001.
-It left behind a fanbase that hasn’t forgotten its characters, and actors that haven’t forgotten about the camaraderie they had together.
-In fact they just reunited aboard a cruise ship, in a time when getting on cruise ships is a risky proposition.
+It left behind a wealth of unrealized potential, potential which shined brightest in the show’s best episode.

 The Equinox’s Captain, a once highly regarded Starfleet officer named Rudolph Ransom (played perfectly by guest star John Savage), tells Voyager’s Captain Janeway (Kate Mulgrew) that they don’t know why they’re being targeted.
 The truth is something different, and altogether more terrible.